Ryyytay/Togethr-Social-Event-App/README.md

 - Chat in real time with other users involved in the same activity
 - View participant profiles and connect based on shared interests

-It enables meaningful **student and hobby-based networking** through a seamless and engaging user experience.
+It enables meaningful **hobby-based networking** through a engaging user experience.

 ---